EnduranceCode/server-setup-guide/05-server-management.md

 If the domain of the Virtual Host created with the previous procedure doesn't have its DNS Records pointing to the server's IP address it can still [be tested by temporarily modifying the `hosts` file of a local computer](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-20-04#step-6-optional-setting-up-local-hosts-file).
 This will intercept any requests for the domain that has been configured with previous described procedure and point them to the server, just as the DNS system would do if the domain DNS Records were already pointing to the server's IP address.
 This will only work from a local computer and is only for testing purposes.

-On a LOCAL machine, open the `hosts` file with the *Nano text editor* using the following command:
+On a LOCAL machine, open the `hosts` file with the *nano text editor* using the following command:

     sudo nano /etc/hosts